shepai/BIORTC_Nigeria/BOOTCAMP/README.md

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_2_flow_of_control.ipynb">Click here to view worksheet</a>

 #### Task e - Functions
 What if we want to execute the same bit of code multiple times throughout different parts of our program.
-Copying and pasting it will look messy, instead we can write it once as a function and rcall it whenever we need it.
+Copying and pasting it will look messy, instead we can write it once as a function and recall it whenever we need it.
 * simple functions
 * parameters
 * return values